ethronsoft/stor/docs/wikis/tutorial/cpp.rst

 .. note::

     In the current implementation, we can only practically index "primitive" fields.
-    What this means is that the index will have to point to a primitve Node within a Document and not an Object or an Array Node.
+    What this means is that the index will have to point to a primitive Node within a Document and not an Object or an Array Node.

     i.e.